Manage motion and widget animation with MotionLayout

 • <Transition> contains the base definition of the motion.

-• motion:duration specifies the number of milliseconds that it takes for the motion to complete.
+• motion:duration specifies the number of milliseconds it takes for the motion to complete.

-• <OnSwipe> lets you control the motion via touch.
+• <OnSwipe> lets you create touch control for the motion.

-• motion:touchAnchorId refers to the view that you can swipe and drag.
+• motion:touchAnchorId refers to the view the user can swipe and drag.

-• motion:touchAnchorSide means that we are dragging the view from the right side.
+• motion:touchAnchorSide means the view is being dragged from the right side.

 • motion:dragDirection refers to the progress direction of the drag.
-For example, motion:dragDirection="dragRight" means that progress increases as you drag to the right.
+For example, motion:dragDirection="dragRight" means progress increases as the view is dragged to the right.

 • <ConstraintSet> is where you define the various constraints that describe your motion.
-In this example, we define one ConstraintSet for each endpoint of our motion.
-These endpoints are centered vertically (via app:layout_constraintTop_toTopOf="parent" and app:layout_constraintBottom_toBottomOf="parent").
+In this example, one <ConstraintSet> is defined for each endpoint of your motion.
+These endpoints are centered vertically using app:layout_constraintTop_toTopOf="parent" and app:layout_constraintBottom_toBottomOf="parent".
 Horizontally, the endpoints are at the far left and right sides of the screen.

-For a more detailed look at the various elements that MotionScene supports, see the MotionLayout examples.
+For a more detailed look at the various elements that a motion scene supports, see the MotionLayout examples.

 Interpolated attributes